-But panning in Ardour could theoretically involve distributing any number of signals to any number of ouputs.
+But panning in Ardour could theoretically involve distributing any number of signals to any number of outputs.
 In reality, Ardour does not have specific panners for each different situation.
 Currently, it has dedicated panners for the following situations:

-- 1 signal distributed to 2 outputs (the "mono" panner)
+- 1 signal distributed to 2 outputs (the mono panner)

-- 2 signals distributed to 2 outputs (the "stereo" panner)
+- 2 signals distributed to 2 outputs (the stereo panner)

 - N signals distributed to M outputs (the VBAP panner)

 Even for each of these cases, there are many different ways to implement panning.
 Ardour currently offers just one solution to each of these situations, but in the future will offer more.